CTMR research in women’s reproductive health

 SweMaMi – Swedish Maternal Microbiome project

-The currently ongoing SweMaMi study aims to assess the association between the maternal microbiota during pregnancy and post-partum and the risk of maternal and neonatal adverse events.
-The study will recruit 2500 pregnant women in Sweden.
+The SweMaMi study was designed to assess the association between the maternal microbiota during pregnancy and post-partum and the risk of maternal and neonatal adverse events.
+The study will recruited more than 5000 pregnant women in Sweden.
 The research questions regarding the microbiota overlap with those from the BASIC study, but in the SweMaMi project there is a larger study population recruited from all over Sweden.
-Participating women are asked to complete three comprehensive online questionnaires on general health, prior medical and reproductive history, drug use, lifestyle, diet and mental health.
-Participants provide microbiota samples from the vagina, oral cavity and gut (faecal) at gestational week 17–19 and 28–30, and at 6–10 weeks after the expected delivery date.
-A faecal sample from the new-born is also collected.
+Participating women were asked to complete three comprehensive online questionnaires on general health, prior medical and reproductive history, drug use, lifestyle, diet and mental health.
+Participants provided microbiota samples from the vagina, oral cavity and gut (faecal) at gestational week 17–19 and 28–30, and at 6–10 weeks after the expected delivery date.
+A faecal sample from the new-born was also collected.
+We have collected more than 40 000 samples from SweMaMi mothers and children.
+Currently, microbiome analysis is ongoing.
 The primary goal is to investigate associations between the microbiota profiles and preterm birth (PTB) and other pregnancy complications.

 BASIC: associations between microbiota and preterm birth (and depression)

 The BASIC study began in 2010 in Uppsala, and more than 6000 pregnancies have so far been included.
-Microbiota samples are being collected since 2016 at two time points during the course of pregnancy, during the delivery and once during the postpartum period; gestational week 17–19 and 30-32 and at 6–10 weeks after the delivery date.
+Microbiota samples have been collected since 2016 at two time points during the course of pregnancy, during the delivery and once during the postpartum period; gestational week 17–19 and 30-32 and at 6–10 weeks after the delivery date.
 The research questions overlap with the SweMaMi study, but the overall aim of the BASIC regards perinatal depression and its potential biological correlates.
-Mothers are therefore also asked to provide blood samples for analysis of i.e. markers of inflammation
+Mothers were therefore also asked to provide blood samples for analysis of i.e. markers of inflammation

 VaMiGyn –Vaginal Microbiota in Gynaecological health

-The VaMiGyn study aims to define the vaginal microbiota in healthy women of fertile age, in order to provide cross-sectional data that will be used as a baseline for other studies.
+The VaMiGyn study aims to define the vaginal microbiota in women, in order to provide cross-sectional data to define the normal vaginal microbiome that will be used as a baseline for other studies.
 This study takes advantage of the national cervical cell screening program in Sweden.
-All women between 23 and 60 years who are called for screening receive an information letter about the study and are asked if they are willing to fill in a questionnaire and give a vaginal swab when they come for screening.
-A total of 2500 women undergoing HPV screening in Uppsala will be recruited, with vaginal microbiota samples collected from all participants, and a faecal and oral sample from a subset of 500.
+All women between 23 and 60 years who were called for screening received an information letter about the study and were asked to fill in a questionnaire and give a vaginal swab at screening.
+A total of 2000 women undergoing HPV screening in Uppsala were recruited, with vaginal microbiota samples collected from all participants, and a faecal and oral sample from a subset of 500.
 Variation of the microbiota that is associated with HPV infection, HPV subtypes, HPV vaccination, as well as antibiotic usage, is investigated and women with pre-states of cervical cancer are sampled consecutively.
-The VaMiGyn study is planned for completion in 2019.
+The VaMiGyn study was completed in 2020.
+Currently, analysis of the vaginal microbiome data is ongoing.

 MiMens – Microbiome dynamics during the menstrual cycle

-The MiMens study aims to describe the vaginal microbiota in relation to the menstrual cycle in healthy women, to provide baseline data on changes in microbiota during the cycle.
+The MiMens study, in collaboration with Prof Henriette Svarre Nielsen, aims to describe the vaginal microbiota in relation to the menstrual cycle in healthy women, to provide baseline data on changes in microbiota during the cycle.
 Three groups of each 50 healthy female volunteers have been recruited, and selected based on a regular menstrual cycle, and no use of hormonal contraception, oral contraceptive or the levonorgestrel intrauterine system.
 The participants have completed three visits over 6 weeks.
 During the study, the women have collected daily vaginal swabs, with salivary, urinary, faecal and blood samples given at study visits.
 Endometrial samples were also collected at some visits.
 The participants have undergone a gynaecological investigation and kept a diary of intercourse, bleeding etc., and completed a questionnaire on general health, prior medical and reproductive history, lifestyle, diet and mental health.

 ACHVAM - Vaginal microbiota culture system

 Most studies on microbiome (genomes of the microbiota) are conducted on intestinal microbiota.
 Studies on genital microbiome systems have still not been as properly characterized as the gut microbiota.
 A growing body of evidences suggests that the microbiome in genital tracts play important roles in modulating our health, however, there is no system that allows us to culture genital microbiota in vitro, which limited further mechanism studies on genital microbiota.
 The aim of this project is to build up a platform to culture vaginal microbiota from both Lactobacillus dominated and non-dominated individuals.
-Different culture media and conditions will be checked for genital microbiota growth in order to develop the best medium for bacteria in the genital tract, suitable for maintaining the balance of existing bacteria through time.
+Different culture media and conditions are developed for genital microbiota growth in order to define the best medium for bacteria in the genital tract, suitable for maintaining the balance of existing bacteria through time.
+Selected Lactobacillus strains will be characterized using both phenotypic and whole genome in silico screening pipelines.

 MiRPL: Microbiota and recurrent pregnancy loss

-The MiRPL study in Copenhagen investigates the microbiota profile of women with unexplained recurrent pregnancy loss.
+The MiRPL study, in collaboration with Prof Henriette Svarre Nielsen in Copenhagen, investigates the microbiota profile of women with unexplained recurrent pregnancy loss.
 The hypothesis is that a specific composition of microbiota is present in women with immune-mediated recurrent pregnancy loss, reflecting an unbalanced immune system.
-The study will look at the microbiota of the gut, mouth, vagina and endometrium in relation to pregnancy outcome and long-term prognosis, with samples taken at various time-points including prior to pregnancy, early pregnancy (gestational age 6–8 weeks), pregnancy loss or second trimester gestational age 12–14 weeks.
+MiRPL was designed to study the microbiota of the gut, mouth, vagina and endometrium in relation to pregnancy outcome and long-term prognosis, with samples taken at various time-points including prior to pregnancy, early pregnancy (gestational age 6–8 weeks), pregnancy loss or second trimester gestational age 12–14 weeks.

 MiEndo: Microbiota in Endometriosis

-The MiEndo study aims to compare and describe the microbiota composition in the gut, mouth, vagina, peritoneum (at operation) and in the endometriosis plaques and endometrium of women with endometriosis in relation to grade of disease, pain, quality of life and success of operation.
+The MiEndo study, in collaboration with Prof Henriette Svarre Nielsen, aims to compare and describe the microbiota composition in the gut, mouth, vagina, peritoneum (at operation) and in the endometriosis plaques and endometrium of women with endometriosis in relation to grade of disease, pain, quality of life and success of operation.

 - Professor Matts Olovsson, Uppsala University